PramitChandra/Data-Extraction-and-Natural-Language-Processing/README_2.md

-# Data-Extraction-and-Natural-Language-Processing
+# Web Scraping and Natural Language Processing

-# Natural Language Processing Repository
+# Natural Language Processing

 This repository contains code for analyzing text data using Natural Language Processing techniques.
 The provided script demonstrates various analyses on a given text, including sentiment analysis, complexity analysis, and other text metrics using the TextBlob library and NLTK.